Maths

 The content and principles underpinning the Mathematics curriculum at Silver End Academy reflect those found in high-performing education systems internationally, particularly those of east and south-east Asian countries.
 These principles convey how our curriculum is implemented.

 At the heart of this programme is the idea that all children can achieve and be successful mathematicians with the right growth mind-set.
-It promotes five child friendly characters, each with their own positive skillset, to inspire and motivate children.
-These characters can be found across our school and are allies for our children:

 Our pupils: